etmendz/Mendz.ETL/README.md

 that support streaming reads, streaming mappings and streaming writes by design;
 with options to validate, join, merge, split and chain data flows; and the capability to customize or extend behaviors via events.
+## Imagine the possibilities!
+ETL solutions enable application integrations by supporting data transformations from one format to another.
+Mendz.ETL is designed to let you create ETL solutions that support any-to-any transformationss.

+Consider the following:
+- XmlSourceAdapter via <app1>to<app2>Mapper to XmlTargetAdapter
+- FlatFileSourceAdapter via <app1>to<app2>Mapper to FlatFileTargetAdapter
+- XmlSourceAdapter via ACMEToMyAppMapper to CSVTargetAdapter.
+- Or, you have PositionalSourceAdapter via ACMEMFToMyOtherAppMapper to DelimitedTargetAdapter.
+- Or, perhaps, you have MongoCustomerSourceAdapter via MongoCustomerToCustomerWSMapper to CustomerWebServiceTargetAdapter.
+Regardless if you want to start small and simple, or if you want to start big and complex,  Mendz.ETL ccan br the solution nrrds
 ## NuGet It...
 [https://www.nuget.org/packages/Mendz.ETL/](https://www.nuget.org/packages/Mendz.ETL/)